 “It’s not necessarily their business to stop people from going in and out to visit Yggdrasil.
 It’s a holy place after all.
 Their job is more or less to make sure nobody messes with the tree or the area around it.
 A few baddies going in is no problem, they can’t do anything.
 An army though would be problematic.
 That’s what the council concentrates their efforts on.
 Also, no banished demons, obviously.”
 Nayleen explained.

-“Not that I can imagine most would want to go in there anyway.”
+“Not that I can imagine most banished demons would want to go in there anyway.”
 Sairek drawled.
+"That is the worst place for them to be."

 “Those who seek redemption from Yggdrasil do, but the process is pretty long and strict by design.
 Seeking forgiveness and asking to be reborn in the next life should be pretty difficult, I guess.
 It’s not something the vast majority of demons manage to do, but it does happen.
 Either way, I guess your main worry for now should be just getting away from here.”